-The following figure displays the default server communication.
+The following diagram displays the default server communication.

 Default server communication

-The actual ports used depend on the specific implementation, and if Deployment Automation is used natively with an SBM solution such as Release Control, the ports used to access Deployment Automation would be the same ports as those used for the SBM solution.
+The actual ports used depend on the specific implementation.
+If Deployment Automation is used natively with an SBM solution such as Release Control, the ports used to access Deployment Automation are the same ports as those used for the SBM solution.

-The following example displays the communication mechanisms and default ports used by the server to access an Oracle relational database management system, Release Control and SBM, agents or agent relays, and CodeStation.
+The following example displays the communication mechanisms and default ports that the server uses to access an Oracle relational database management system, Release Control and SBM, agents or agent relays, and CodeStation.